Alterith/lecture-notes/lecture1/README.md

 ## Why take an Operating Systems class? ##

-- Will help you understand how computer systems work by showing you how software and hardware interact: you will see that there is no magic there
+- It will help you understand how computer systems work by showing you how software and hardware interact: you will see that there is no magic there.

-- Many important core concepts and design patterns of operating systems come up in all kinds of computer systems
+- Many important core concepts and design patterns used in building operating systems come up in all kinds of computer systems.
+There are
-  - concurrency
+  - concurrency;
-  - protection
+  - protection;
-  - interfaces and hiding complexity
+  - interfaces and hiding complexity;
-  - access to contested resources
+  - access to contested resources.

-- Will make you a better user of an OS by showing you what goes on under the hood
+- It will make you a better user of an OS by showing you what goes on under the hood.

+For more, check (this post)[http://blog.regehr.org/archives/164].

 ## Course structure ##